 Being a country with a rich and lengthy history, it should come as no surprise that there is an abundance of lore and myth that has worked its way into everyday life here.
 Petra tou Romiou is an attraction reflecting this.
 A formidable sea stack formation in Paphos, it is widely known as Aphrodite’s Rock and hailed as the mythological site of the goddess’ birth – largely due to its solidarity in the waters and the foaming sea swell surrounding its base.

 It has also been described as being a part of Uranus’ lower body, left behind after he was mutilated and overthrown by his son Cronus at the behest of his mother, Gaia.

 Though considered one of Cyprus’ top natural attractions, the rough waters don’t make this the best swimming spot in the country, nor can you safely climb the rock.
-However, for many, it is simply enough to be in the presence of a natural giant, and maybe even feel the presence of the ancient gods in every breath of ocean air you take.
+However, for many, it is simple enough to be in the presence of a natural giant, and maybe even feel the presence of the ancient gods in every breath of ocean air you take.
 You can also witness stellar sunsets here.

 2. Cape Greco

 If you’re the kind of traveler drawn to the sea who can’t go more than a few days without a swim, this spot is definitely up your alley.
 Cape Greco National Park is a protected area particularly noted for the rich blue clarity of its waters and natural rock formations (including caves).